Zen Kōans: Learning to Live with Ambiguity and Paradox

 For our thinking minds designed to solve, kōans can be tough to wrap our heads around.
 And that’s exactly the point.
 They posit that there’s value in questions themselves without any answers, which runs counter to our logical way of thinking.

-Essentially monks sit for extended periods of time contemplating these puzzles that can’t be solved.
+Monks essentially engage in extended periods of contemplation, sitting and pondering these unsolvable puzzles.
 In this way, kōans serve to help monks live with ambiguity and paradox.

 They also serve to help achieve a central tenet of Buddhism: letting go of binary thinking.
 Instead of focusing on right and wrong or black and white, kōans helped monks avoid clinging to answers or outcomes—because they lack them.